CHOOSING A PROPERTY

 One of The House Academy team will meet you and your friends at the property.
 You will find the answers to most of your questions on our website, but please feel free to ask any further questions you may have at the viewings.

 Contact us as soon as you have decided you would like to secure a property.
 This is an important decision so ensure that all members of your group are in agreement, and that you have all the information you require.

 The House Academy does not charge a deposit, so the house is secured by signing the tenancy agreement and making the first rental payment.
-This requires all the prospective tenants to meet with us at an arranged time and place.

 Signing the Tenancy Agreement